Kkevsterrr/geneva_website/content/posts/india-sni-filtering.md

 date = 2021-07-27
 tag = []
 featured_image = "indian-flag.jpeg"
 summary = "In July of 2020, the Open Observatory of Network Interference (OONI) team [discovered](https://ooni.org/post/2020-tls-blocking-india/) that Indian ISPs (Airtel and Reliance Jio) had started filtering HTTPS websites using the Server Name Indication (SNI) field in TLS.
-A year later, we revisit Airtel's HTTPS censorship system, show how we trained Geneva against the new censorship system to discover evasion strategies, learn more about how the censorship systems operate." author = "Kevin Bock, Yair Fax, and Dave Levin"
+A year later, we revisit Airtel's HTTPS censorship system, show how we trained Geneva against the new censorship system to discover evasion strategies, and learn more about how the censorship systems operate." author = "Kevin Bock, Yair Fax, and Dave Levin"
 +++

 # Introduction

 **Summary: In July of 2020, the Open Observatory of Network Interference (OONI) team [discovered](https://ooni.org/post/2020-tls-blocking-india/) that Indian ISPs (Airtel and Reliance Jio) had started filtering HTTPS websites using the Server Name Indication (SNI) field in TLS.
-A year later, we revisit Airtel's HTTPS censorship system, show how we trained Geneva against the new censorship system to discover evasion strategies, learn more about how the censorship systems operate.**
+A year later, we revisit Airtel's HTTPS censorship system, show how we trained Geneva against the new censorship system to discover evasion strategies, and learn more about how the censorship systems operate.**

 In July of 2020, the Open Observatory of Network Interference (OONI) team [discovered](https://ooni.org/post/2020-tls-blocking-india/) that Indian ISPs (Airtel and Reliance Jio) had started filtering HTTPS websites using the Server Name Indication (SNI) field in TLS.
 The SNI field is included in the TLS ClientHello message—in plaintext—specifying the hostname a client wants to connect to.
 The SNI is useful if there are multiple domains hosted on one IP address and the client wants to indicate which of those domains' certificates it wants to connect to.
 However, because the SNI is transmitted in plaintext, it presents an opportunity for censors to identify encrypted connections with forbidden websites.